jmjuanes/kofi/README.md

 Each time that the user clicks on the button, the `count` variable will be increment in one unit and the DOM will be updated with the new count value.

-### kofi.request(options)
+### kofi.http(url [, options])

-Performs a request to the specified url in the `options` object, and returns a new Promise that resolves if the request has been successful executed, or rejects if there was an error performing the request.
+Performs a request to the specified url, and returns a promise that:
+- resolves if the request has been successful executed, with a response object.
+- rejects if there was an error performing the request.

-The `options` argument is an object with all the options to perform the request.
+The additional `options` argument is an object with all the options to perform the request.
 The following entries are allowed:

-- `url` **mandatory**: a string with the url.
-This is the only mandatory field of the options object.
 - `method`: a string with the http method.
 Default is `"get"`.
 - `headers`: an object with the HTTP headers.
 Default is `{}`.
-- `body`: a string data to be sent with the request (not working with GET requests).
-If the `json` option is set to `true`, `body` must be a valid JSON object that will be converted to string using `JSON.stringify`.
+- `body`: a string data to be sent with the request (not allowed in GET requests).
-- `json`: if set to `true`, the request body is serialized as a JSON and adds the `Content-type: application/json` header to the request.
-It also evaluates the response body as a JSON and returns a JSON object instead of a string.
-Default is `false`.
+- `json`: an object or array to send as the `body`.
+It will add the `Content-type: application/json` header to the request.
-- `form`: if an object is passed on this option, the request body is set to it's query-string representation.
-It also adds the `Content-type: application/x-www-form-urlencoded` header to the request.
+- `form`: an object that will be encoded as a query string and sent as the `body`.
+It will add the `Content-type: application/x-www-form-urlencoded` header to the request.
 - `formData`: an instance of [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) with the data to perform a `multipart/form-data` request.
-- `processData`: set to `false` to send non-process data with the request (data passed with the `form` option won't be serialized as a query-string, and the body won't be serialized as a JSON when the `json` option is set to `true`).
-Default is `true`.
-- `validateStatus`: a function to define if the request should be resolved or rejected for a given HTTP response status code.
-If this method returns `true`, the promise will be resolved.
-By default, all status >= 300 will be rejected.
+- `credentials`: a boolean to specify if credentials should be included in the request.

 #### Response schema